The Portico Library

-The Portico Library, The Portico or Portico Library and Gallery on Mosley Street in Manchester, England, is an independent subscription library designed in the Greek Revival style by Thomas Harrison of Chester and built between 1802 and 1806.
+The Portico Library (also known as The Portico or Portico Library and Gallery) on Mosley Street in Manchester city centre, England, is an independent subscription library designed in the Greek Revival style by Thomas Harrison of Chester and built between 1802 and 1806.
 It is recorded in the National Heritage List for England as a Grade II* listed building, having been designated on 25 February 1952, and has been described as "the most refined little building in Manchester".
+Founded by local businessmen as a newsroom‑and‑library institution, it opened in 1806 and quickly became a centre of literary and intellectual life in the city; its first secretary, Peter Mark Roget, began work on his thesaurus there.
+Today it continues to operate as an independent library and cultural venue, with its historic collection housed on the upper floors and the ground floor occupied by The Bank public house.